bernhard-pfann/bernhard-pfann.github.io/index.md

 ---

 ## [Project 05/2021: Modelling Traffic Density of Vienna](https://github.com/bernhard-pfann/vienna-traffic-density)
-In this project I attempt to model the traffic density for the City of Vienna solely based on publicly available data from http://data.gv.at and https://movement.uber.com/.
+In this project I attempt to model the traffic density for the City of Vienna solely based on publicly available data.

 <div class="nav3">
   <img src="projects/p_04/coefs-distribution-scenarios.png" width="320" align="top">